cbeck88/visit_struct/README.md

 The implementation of the "intrusive" version is actually very different from the non-intrusive one.
 In the standard one, a trick with macros is used to iterate over a list.
 In the intrusive one, actually templates are used to iterate over the list.
-It's debateable which is preferable, however, because the second one is more DRY (you don't have to repeat the field names), it seems less likely to give gross error messages, but overall, the implementation of that one is trickier.
+It's debatable which is preferable, however, because the second one is more DRY (you don't have to repeat the field names), it seems less likely to give gross error messages, but overall, the implementation of that one is trickier.
 The second one also does not have the requirement that you jump down to filescope after declaring